microsoft/aksworkshop/_entries/02-03 challenge2-2.md

 Wait until you see pods are in the `Running` state.

 > **Hint** If the pods are not starting, not ready or are crashing, you can view their logs using `kubectl logs <pod name>` and `kubectl describe pod <pod name>`.

+{% endcollapsible %}

+#### Expose the `captureorder` deployment with a service

+**Hints**
+* Read the Kubernetes docs in the resources section below for details on how to create a service, you should create a YAML file and use the `kubectl apply -f` command to deploy it to your cluster
+* Pay attention to the `port`, `targetPort` and the `selector`
+* Kubernetes has several types of services (described in the docs), specified in the `type` field.
+You will need to create a service of type `LoadBlancer`
+* The service should export port 80

+{% collapsible %}

 ##### Service